-At 7:54:33 p.m.
-MCPD Officer Ivan Diaz Portillo arrived on scene.
+At 7:54:33 p.m., MCPD Officer Ivan Diaz Portillo arrived on the scene.
 Officers Diaz and Peacock made radio notifications to dispatch that shots were fired.
 Corporal Hobbs, Officer Peacock, and Officer Diaz-Portillo administered medical aid until Montgomery County EMS arrived.
 Mr. Chavez-Paz was pronounced dead on scene.

 The Maryland State Police ("MSP") Crime Scene Section responded and processed the scene.
 MSP technicians recovered an object that was not a knife, as Officer Hobbs believed, but rather a grill fork.
-The grill fork has a black handle that measures 125 millimeters, and two pointed silver metal tines that each measure 95 millimeters.
+The grill fork features a black handle that measures 125 millimeters and two pointed silver metal tines, each measuring 95 millimeters in length.